SudoSantos/SudoSantos/README.md

-### Hi there 👋, Andrew
-#### Web Design and Development
 ![Web Design and Development](https://github.com/SudoSantos/SudoSantos/blob/main/coding.jpg)

+# Hi there 👋, I'm Andrew

-I'm Andrew, a Junior Web Developer from Nigeria.
+A Junior Web Developer from Nigeria.
 Passionate about crafting captivating digital experiences, diving into the world of web development with curiosity and special interest in functional programming logic.
 I thrive on the journey of continuous learning and growth.
 Let's build something remarkable together! 💻✨

-Skills: PHP / REACT / JS / HTML / CSS
+## Skills and Experience: PHP / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on Private projects and practices
 - 📫 How to reach me: 08062464648 Whatsapp